wet-boew/GCWeb/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md)

+## How to build and run the test

+With Docker `docker build -t gcweb . -p`

+That command will build GCWeb and run all the test.
+Once completed, you will see that the docker container is listening to address 0.0.0.0:8000 but that is not currently fully working.
+So to rebuild, you will need to stop and re-launch it.

 ## License

 Unless otherwise noted, the source code of this project is covered under Crown Copyright, Government of Canada, and is distributed under the [MIT License](LICENSE).